fanicia/security-notes/notes/web/file-inclusion-and-upload.md

 RFI happens if we are able to refer a file on our attackbox which will be executed.
 This could be a payload such as [the php payload](../payloads-n-scripts/reverse-shells/shell.php) exposed by a server on the attackbox.

+When you see a parameter or input field refering to "some URL", try to point it to your own web server and see if you get a directory listing.

+## SSRF

+Similar to RFI, SSRF is when we can get the web server to make an unintended request.
+For windows servers, this can trick the server into including it's NTLMv2 hashes in it's request.

+Setup a responder `sudo responder -I tun0 -A`, and point it at your server.
+Remember to try both `http://` and `file://` as protocols.

 ## PHP Filters